12 Printable Grocery (Shopping) List Templates – Free

 Helps you save money

 The top benefit of using a shopping list is that it helps you save money.
-You are less likely to make unplanned purchases when you have a list.
+You are less likely to make unplanned purchases when you are one.

 Time-saving

 Some planning will save you time while shopping.
-When you have a grocery list, you can quickly move through the store without having to wander around looking for items.
-This saves you time and helps you get in and out of the store quickly.
+When you have a list, you can quickly move through the store without having to wander around looking for items.
+This saves your time and helps you get in and out of the store quickly.

 Helps in meal planning